Skip to content

 Step 7: Post-Acceptance Maintenance

-Ongoing responsibilities: - Respond to issues: Help users who encounter problems with your plugin - Keep it working: Ensure compatibility with new cuvis-ai releases - Update registry: When releasing new versions, submit PRs to update the tag: field
+Keep your plugin compatible with new cuvis-ai releases.
+When releasing new versions, submit PRs to update the tag: field in configs/plugins/registry.yaml.
+Follow semantic versioning.

 Important Requirements for Plugins